-Recommended Prep: Understanding of track skills, rules, and strategies.
+Recommended Prep: Understanding of wrestling skills, rules, and strategies.
+Class Hours: 1 lecture, 9 lab

 Highly competitive.
 Requires advanced skills, travel, and competition against other institutions.
 Demands time beyond normal load.
 May be taken for a total of three (3) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU; UC